We can build our own Nashville with UK country artists The Shires

 A song I had not heard prior to the album.
 This track has a Country Rock style to it.
 This song shows a whole new range to Crissie’s vocal ability and she has a nice husky rockiness to her voice in this track.
 This is a totally different style to the rest of the album and I wasn’t sure I would be keen on it but the more I play it, the more I love it.
 I can imagine this song featuring on ABC’s Nashville being performed by Gunnar, Avery and Zoe.
 Who knows?
 Maybe it will get on there one day?

 Another song that nearly wasn’t written and on the album.
 I think this was written a few days after Friday night.
 This song is about comparing someone to the states of America.
 I love the studio version of this song as only heard the live recording and live performances of it.
 Lyrically this is a very clever song and I really love how well they used and chose certain states of America against the personal traits of a person like:

 You’ve got a crazy sense of humour, dry as the sands in Arizona, you know you do

 Like when you roll your eyes like a cool New Yorker driving across the Mason Dixon line, I’ve gotta smile

 Black and White

 This song is another ‘ballad–ish’ track, although I would also say it isn’t, as I feel it’s also upbeat in a way.
-This song has a beautiful melody and also has a great build up in the bridge.
+This song has a beautiful melody and also has a great build up in the bridge which goes into powerful and emotional vocals.
+This is a very well written song.
+Ben co wrote this with Twinnie Lee Moore who is not only a songwriter but a singer and actress.
+I love the lyrics in this song as they are so clever and truthfull.
 Again the vocals on this song are so powerful and flawless.
-I love the lyrics.
-Another piano start and Crissie on lead vocals to begin.
+Another piano start by Ben and Crissie on lead vocals to begin.

 Real love is Black and White